Kerne Logo

 Publish a remediation plan for the findingCritical or High: within 48 hours.
 Medium or Low: within the fieldwork window.

-Ship and re-submit a fix for re-reviewCritical: targeted before TVL scales beyond the current genesis phase and, where feasible, before the report publishes.
+Ship and re-submit a fix for re-reviewCritical: targeted before TVL scales beyond the current genesis phase.
 Others: per the triage order, tracked publicly until closed.
+The final report published with zero critical findings, so this clock now governs anything raised from here on, including through the bug bounty.

 Severity handling